helloflask/flask-ckeditor/docs/basic.rst

 ----------------------------------

 When you implement an edit feature for your CMS, you will need to get the article data from database, then preset the value into the CKEditor textarea.
-Fisrt you need to pass the value into template:
+First you need to pass the value into template:

 .. code-block:: python